-A UE with a NAS signalling connection is in CM-Connected state.
-The UE enters CM-Connected state by performing UE triggered Service Request for 5GC-MO-LR or performing Network triggered Service Request for 5GC-NI-LR or 5GC-MT-LR.
+A UE with a NAS connection is in RM-REGISTERED state.
+The UE can enter CM-Connected state by performing UE triggered Service Request for 5GC-MO-LR/SL-MO-LR or performing Network triggered Service Request for 5GC-NI-LR or 5GC-MT-LR/SL-MT-LR.
 As the Target UE can establish a NAS signalling connection with the AMF, the functionality specified in TS 23.273 [8] for location services can be reused including e.g. 5GC-MO-LR, 5GC-MT-LR and 5GC-NI-LR with the additional functionality captured in this clause.

+NOTE 1: Target UE can establish a NAS signalling connection directly or indirectly via a ProSe L2 UE-to-Network Relay.

 - The Location Service is triggered via the AMF serving the Target UE.
 The location request comes either from an AF/external client via the GMLC, a 5G NF, or the Target UE.